 \end{enumerate}

-This study provides the first census of ionized outflows in the galaxy population at $z \sim 3-9$ with stellar masses $10^7~{\rm M_{\odot}}<M_\star<10^9$~M$_{\odot}$.
-Our results suggest that ionized outflows play a crucial role in the evolution of galaxies and in the metal enrichment of the circum- and inter-galactic media.
-Thanks to JWST, we can detect and study outflows on a wide range of stellar masses and SFRs in the high-redshift Universe and provide new insights on galaxy formation and evolution.
+This study provides the first census of ionised outflows in the galaxy population at $z \sim 3-9$ with stellar masses $10^7~{\rm M_{\odot}}<M_\star<10^9$~M$_{\odot}$.
+Our results suggest that ionised outflows play a crucial role in the evolution of galaxies and in the metal enrichment of the circum- and intergalactic media.
+The JWST enables us to detect and study outflows on a wide range of stellar masses and SFRs in the high-redshift Universe and provide new insights on galaxy formation and evolution.
 Future deep and wide NIRSpec observations will be crucial to expand the current sample of galaxies showing outflows and understand their impact on galaxies.